-Page 42 of the Actuarial Valuation as of January 1, 2021 states the mortality assumption as follows:
+The Actuarial Valuation as of January 1, 2022 states the mortality assumption as follows:

-- (a) Active members and healthy retirees: SOA Public Mortality General Below Median generational with Improvement Scale MP-2018 with a 13% increase adjustment for female. - (b) Survivors: SOA Public Survivor Mortality General Below Median generational with Improvement Scale MP-2018. - (c) Disabled Retirees: SOA Public Disability Mortality General Below Median generational with Improvement Scale MP-2018.
+- (a) Active members and healthy retirees: The SOA Public Mortality General Below Median generational with Improvement Scale MP-2018 with a 13% increase adjustment for female participants. - (b) Survivors: The SOA Public Survivor Mortality General Below Median generational with Improvement Scale MP-2018.
+Beneficiaries of current retirees are assumed to have the same mortality as active members & healthy retirees prior to the death of the member retiree. - (c) Disabled Retirees: The SOA Public Disability Mortality General Below Median generational with Improvement Scale MP-2018.

 The Society of Actuaries conducted a review of public sector mortality experience in 2018 and released new "Pub-2010" mortality tables January 22, 2019.
 As part of the 2019 experience study, this assumption was updated to reflect the most recently available information from the Society of Actuaries.
 During the 2019 experience study conducted by the Plan's actuary, the actuary found that the "below-median" mortality table was the best fit with the actual plan experience, despite the differences in plan participant average salary (\$57,493) and the median General salaries from the SOA study (\$34,686 for females and \$45,773 for males).
 The new Pub-2010 mortality table report states that experience studies should be conducted on a benefits-weighted basis, which appears to be what the Plan's actuary has done.
-Overall, the new mortality assumption appears to be reasonable based on the data provided.
+Overall, the mortality assumption appears to be reasonable based on the data provided and available at the time of the last assumption study.

-Actuarial Standard of Practice No. 35 (ASOP No. 35) provides guidance with respect to mortality improvement before and after the measurement date.
+Actuarial Standard of Practice No. 35 provides guidance with respect to mortality improvement before and after the measurement date.
 After the 2014 experience study, the plan adopted generational mortality tables to account for future mortality improvements.
 The 2019 experience study confirmed the continued use of generational mortality tables to account for future mortality improvements.
+The 2019 experience study confirmed the continued use of generational mortality tables to account for future mortality improvements.
 The 2014 Society of Actuaries (SOA) report stated that it is not inappropriate for actuaries to consider one or more of the RP-2014 tables for public plan use.
-The SOA has since released six updates to MP-2014, and has further indicated their intention to provide annual updates to their mortality model.
-The plan experienced a small loss with regards to retiree mortality experience during 2019 and 2020.
-We have not performed an independent analysis of the mortality improvement.
+The SOA has since released seven updates to MP-2014, and has further indicated their intention to provide annual updates to their mortality model.
+In 2022, the SOA did not release an update to the latest MP-2021 model.